Pact Network

 2. Pact Network

-Pact is a parametric insurance protocol built on Solana.
+Pact is an automatic refund protocol built on Solana.
 It wraps x402 API calls with SLA monitoring and automatic refund logic.
-The protocol operates a three-sided market:
+Today it's a two-sided market; a future Phase 2 introduces a third side (third-party underwriters):

 Agents (policyholders)